Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 I have started to take membership seriously (and am in the process of becoming a member as this is being written).
 If you'd like to ask more questions about my thought processes (this article is already so long...), please reach out, and I'd be happy to share!

 The following resources are very helpful for understanding church membership.
-I'd take a look!
+Take a look!

 - DCC's class on church membership
   - [Notes](https://media.downtowncornerstone.org/foundations_class/Foundations_Handout_Wk2_Why_Belong.pdf)